Thank You Vibes Logo

 3.3.
 If you give us your consent to process your data, you may withdraw this consent at any time with effect for the future (see sections 13 and 16).
 The lawfulness of the processing carried out until the withdrawal remains unaffected.

 3.4.
-Personal data will only be disclosed, transmitted or otherwise made accessible to third parties where and insofar as this is
+Personal data will only be disclosed, transmitted or otherwise made accessible to third parties where and insofar as this is necessary for the purposes described in this privacy notice, required on the basis of a legal provision or a regulatory/judicial order, or covered by a consent.

 3.5.
 Within our company, only those departments and staff members will have access to personal data who need such data in order to perform their tasks (need-to-know principle).